MazenOthman32/Glucor/README.md

 ## Description

+An Integrated IOT system designed to continuously monitor blood glucose levels non-invasively.
+The system consists of a custom-built medical device, a mobile application for real-time monitoring, and a landing page for user engagement.
 The Glucose Monitoring Application is a comprehensive health management tool designed to work with smartwatches.
 It monitors glucose levels, heart rate, and other personal health data, offering real-time alerts and a range of interactive features.
 The app supports seamless communication with healthcare professionals and provides a detailed overview of your health metrics.